filamentphp/filament/packages/panels/docs/11-themes.md

 php artisan make:filament-theme admin
 ```

-By default, command will use node package manager with npm.
-If you want to use different package manager use `--pm` option:
+By default, this command will use NPM to install dependencies.
+If you want to use a different package manager, you can use the `--pm` option:
 ```bash
 php artisan make:filament-theme --pm=bun
 ````